 Is etiquette different in Japanese theaters?

-Mostly the same as any other country.
-The only thing that surprised me a bit is that it’s common to go alone to the theater (in my country people usually don’t).
+Etiquette is mostly the same as any other country.
+The only thing that slightly surprised me is that it’s common to go alone to the theater (in my country people usually don’t).

 People also tend to stay seated through the end of the credits.
 Not because Japanese people REALLY like after-credits scenes, but to respect the people who made the movie.

 Are there Japanese theaters that’ll screen anime movies with English subtitles?